 How to migrate from OneNote to Apple Notes

-In summary, my process had three major steps.
+In summary, the process has three major steps.

 - Import .enex files in Apple Notes

 Yes, we’re actually using a third tool, Evernote, to make this happen.
 Unfortunately OneNote doesn’t provide a viable export option that you can use with Apple Notes.
 However, Evernote has a built in tool to migrate files from OneNote.
 And since Evernote is more flexible in its export process, you can actually use it to convert your OneNote notes to a format (.enex) that Apple Notes can import.

 Post Mortem after the Migration

 Here are some lessons learned after migrated to Apple Notes.

 - Syncing between devices is faster and more reliable